Lisa McMann

 Lisa McMann (born February 27, 1968) is an American author and the creator of The Unwanteds and The Unwanteds Quests series for young readers and the WAKE trilogy for young adults.

+Biography

-McMann was born in Holland, Michigan and now lives in Tempe, Arizona.
+McMann was born Lisa Dawn Gort on February 27, 1968 in Holland, Michigan to Glenda (née Bouwer; born 1940) and Morris G. Gort (1939–2023).
 She graduated from Calvin College in 1990.
-Her first novel, WAKE, debuted on the New York Times best-seller list for children’s chapter books.
+Her first novel, WAKE, debuted on the New York Times Best Seller list for children's chapter books.
 She is also the author of FADE, which debuted on the New York Times best-seller list and remained there eleven weeks, and of GONE, the last book in the WAKE series, which was released February 2010.

-McMann has published many short stories, including the creative nonfiction essay, “When You're Ten,” featured in Literary Mama, and the award-winning short story, “The Day of the Shoes,” in 2004.
-One year later, her story, “Like Waves on Rocks” was published in the Gator Springs Gazette.
+McMann has published many short stories, including the creative nonfiction essay, "When You're Ten", featured in Literary Mama, and the award-winning short story, "The Day of the Shoes", in 2004.
+One year later, her story, "Like Waves on Rocks" was published in the Gator Springs Gazette.
 McMann's short stories are written for adult audiences while her novels are intended for young adults.